mnmpdadish/c2B/README.md

 + **Gnuplot**: In principle Any version of gnuplot should be enough to run the interactive version of the program properly, "$ ./c2B i" but the code was developped using only version 5.0.
-If gnuplot is not installed, the interactive version will not work.
+If gnuplot is not installed, the interactive version will not work, but the task mdc will still work.

       Troubleshooting:
          - If the interactive task stop, install Gnuplot.
          - If the program does not stop but no gnuplot plot appears, make sure you have the right terminal.
 By default, 'qt' is used, but you can also choose 'x11' or 'wxt'.
-Check which terminal is use by default by starting gnuplot, the line "Terminal type set to 'qt'" to specify which terminal is used.
+Check which terminal is use by default by starting gnuplot, the line above the command line "Terminal type set to 'qt'", for example, specify which terminal is used.
 Then change the terminal in the makefile before compilation using either the option "-DQT" for 'qt', "-DWXT" for 'wxt' or "-DX11" for 'x11'.
 By default, 'qt' is used.

 + **Cuba** (optional): An integration library available via http://www.feynarts.de/cuba/ Version 4.0 or higher should be used to work and compile correctly.